Home » Guides » The Best and Worst Starting Hands for Omaha Poker

 If you’re looking to play poker online, Omaha is one of the most fun games to try.
 Most players shift from the Texas Hold’em tables to Omaha at some point, as there is a lot of overlap in the rules.
-However, there is one fundamental difference that greatly affects your basic strategy, including starting hand selection.
+However, there are some fundamental differences that greatly affect your basic strategy, including starting hand selection.

 Omaha Poker Basics